 In addition to the eight stories about evaluations that have made a difference in people’s lives, this project teased out the “enabling factors” that contributed to their impact, highlighted for the benefit of evaluators and evaluation users who want to do more impactful evaluations.

-- Give voice to the voiceless – all voices need to be heard, but those without power often go unheard
+1. Listen to and amplify the voices of marginalised people – all voices need to be heard, but those without power often go unheard

-- Sincerely care about the evaluation so that commissioners, users and evaluators are working together to ensure credible evidence
+6. Sincerely care about the evaluation so that commissioners, users and evaluators are working together to ensure credible evidence.

 Join the discussion